ocvt/dolabra/README.md

   * go fmt converts everything else to tabs
 * Make indentation for long db scans consistent
 * Use db transactions
+* Use proper 1/0 instead of true/false for sqlite